-As the wine produced in it are recognised as carbon neutral too, when you’re next enjoying a sublime glass of Ross Hill wine you are also doing your bit for the environment – and that’s got to be a feeling that washes down well!
+As the wines produced here are recognised as carbon neutral too, when you’re next enjoying a sublime glass of Ross Hill wine you are also doing your bit for the environment – and that’s got to be a feeling that washes down well!

-In 2008, the Wallace Lane Winery was established and winemaking duo Phil and Rochelle Kerney joined Ross Hill Wines.
+In 2008, the Wallace Lane Winery was established in an old apple packing shed on Mount Canobolas.
 The existing four temperature controlled rooms, which previously stored fruit and juice, provided the ideal spaces to turn into barrel and wine storage rooms.
-The winery also had ample space for the custom-designed equipment and technology best suited to Phil Kerney’s winemaking methods.
+The winery also had ample space for the custom-designed equipment and technology best suited for premium wine making methods.

 Hard work, passion and dedication continue to be the key themes of Ross Hill, with the end goal remaining to produce exceptional quality and elegantly refined, cool-climate wines.
 Ross Hill Wines has been the proud recipient of an exceptional rating of Five Red Stars from James Halliday’s Wine Companion since 2012, and was named amongst the “Best of the Best” in 2021 for holding this rating for 10 years in a row!